 Once the final design was chosen, a CAD model was created, and a prototype was constructed to scale to validate the design.
 The team learned valuable information from building the prototype which lead to a slight design change.
-A prototype of the final design was constructed to ensure the final design met all customer requirements prior to building the final product.
-After the prototype was built the team worked on constructing the final product and testing the final product.
-Testing the final design included building parts of the design one at a time and testing them as they are built, then testing the final product together to ensure the product met and exceeded the customer requirements.
+A prototype of the final design will be constructed next semester to ensure the final design meets all the customer requirements prior to building the final product.
+After the prototype is built the team will work on constructing the final product and testing the final product.
+Testing the final design will include building parts of the design one at a time and testing them as they are built, then testing the final product together to ensure the product meets and exceeds the customer requirements.